Retchut/arch-quick-setup/README.md

 If I remember any more changes, I'll be sure to update this section.

+## monitor scripts
+I made a few scripts to easily configure the output to an external monitor.
+Right now, I only have one to mirror the output of both screens (which will work even between monitors with different resolutions), but it needs to be configured before it can be run.

+To configure a script, edit said script and fill in the square brackets with the correct information.
+They're all inside the scripts folder, and will all be copied to /usr/local/bin

 ## Auto mounting a partition on start up:
 I sometimes find the necessity to have a shared partition, hence this.